pytask-dev/pytask/docs/source/reference_guides/api.md

 ## Reports

-There are some classes to handle different kinds of reports.
+Reports are classes that handle successes and errors during the collection, dag resolution and execution.

 ```{eval-rst}
 .. autoclass:: pytask.CollectionReport